-The Anglo Saxon period in England stretches from 5th century to the 11th century Norman Conquest of England.
+The Anglo Saxon period in England stretches from the 5th century to the 11th century and ended with the Norman Conquest of England.

 In the early Anglo Saxon society, people generally wore similar dresses and clothes weren’t a common distinguishing element for different classes.

 Wool and linen were among the most common materials used for making clothes.
 Silk was occasionally used but was mostly limited to the rich.

-The Tunic was a common part of men’s clothing in the Anglo Saxon society.
+The Tunic was a common part of men’s clothing in Anglo Saxon society.
 The poorest men, usually the slaves and the peasants on the lowest rung of society, could afford only the tunic.

 Peasants who were better off complemented the woollen tunic with woollen trousers.
 Those who were another step above in the social hierarchy, usually the nobility, wore a linen undertunic together with the woollen tunic and trousers.

 Leather shoes were quite common among Anglo Saxon men and they were usually worn all the time, save during farming.

 The clothes for women in the Anglo Saxon period comprised mainly of a woollen gown that fell all the way to the ankles.
 More well-off women would wear a more elaborate dress, often comprising of an inner gown and an outer gown which was looser.

 Women from wealthier families also wore linen underdress to complement this dress.
 In later Anglo Saxon periods, women would wear a cloak over the dress and a mantle to top it.

-A distinguishing feature of the king’s clothing was the use of leather tunic upon which rings were sewn.
+A distinguishing feature of the king’s clothing was the use of a leather tunic upon which rings were sewn.
 The king also wore a longer and more elaborate cloak.
 By the 9th century, silk was extensively used in the clothing of the Anglo Saxon kings.

 The clergy wore simple clothes during the early Anglo Saxon period.
-An 8th century historical source reveals that the clergy in Britain were forbidden from wearing any brightly coloured clothes or indulging any other extravagance in clothing.
+An 8th-century historical source reveals that the clergy in Britain were forbidden from wearing any brightly coloured clothes or indulging any other extravagance in clothing.

-By the 11th century, clergy had evolved its own distinct clothes.
+By the 11th century, the clergy had evolved its own distinct clothes.
 These comprised of a specifically-shaped tunic called dalmatics, a special vestment called chasuble and unique hats.